merkle-open/SitecoreBlog/docs/_posts/2023-04-04-our-highlights-from-sugcon-2023.md

 ___

 ## Innovations in Deploy
 Andy Cohen introduced deploys on XM Cloud.
 All new available things are shown, such as environment variables (no integrations with KeyVault or any of the like, yet).
-It was shown that now, when triggering a deploy, the CM and the RH are separated, so if you only change one, you'll only deploy one.
+It was shown that now, when triggering a deploy, the CM and the Rendering Host are separated, so if you only change one, you'll only deploy one.
 There is also a tab where you can check all your environments, current code source, and option to promote branches.
 Nice.

 ## Accelerate website builds with Headless SXA and XM Cloud
 Special kudos go to presentation by Martin Miles.
 There is a [blog post](https://blog.martinmiles.net/post/ultimate-guide-to-XM-Cloud) which completely covers the presentation and is a great starting point to XM Cloud.
 We highly recommend it!